fl101/awardfares-blog/_posts/2022-04-23-eva-air-award-redemption.md

 ## 1. Searching redemptions on EVA Air

 [AwardFares](https://awardfares.com) is the easiest and fastest way to search award seat availability.
-Even though AwardFares doesn't have direct support for EVA Air's frequent flyer program, it still provides a good way to estimate availability.
+Even though it doesn't have direct support for EVA Air's frequent flyer program, it still provides a good way to estimate availability.
 In my case, I was able to find two Business seats on the EVA Air flight between Kuala Lumpur (KUL) and Taipei (TPE), which I could confirm were also available in EVA Air's system.

 <img src="/assets/img/eva-air-redemption/availability.webp" />